 That means you’ll be earning 17X points in total at Marriott Bonvoy hotels, quite a nice deal compared to the normal member rates.
 Some hotel brands provide fewer Base points per dollar, as shown below, so your earn rate won’t be as high in those cases.

 There are many ways to redeem your points, as we describe later on.
 If you assume a value of 0.8–2 cents per point, which is about the normal range you’ll find for this rewards program, you’ll be getting a cash back equivalent of 13.6–32% for purchases at Marriott Bonvoy hotels.
 For an annual fee of $95, $0 the first year, that’s a pretty good return on your spending, much better than you’d get if you were just a regular hotel member without the card.

 Take note that you will not be eligible for the welcome bonus offer if you’ve had other Marriott Bonvoy co-branded cards at certain times.
 You will not be eligible if:

-Marriott wants to prevent people from gaming its signup bonus offers, so it’s using what has been referred to as the “one lane rule.”
+Marriott wants to prevent people from gaming its intro bonus offers, so it’s using what has been referred to as the “one lane rule.”
 This means you can only get the bonus through one card.

 Most properties within the Marriott Bonvoy brand portfolio provide 10X Base points per dollar, but there are a few exceptions.